 Mary's book, Waymarkers (2011), is heralded by pilgrims globally who long to journey to Iona with intention and purpose.
 More of Mary's writings can be found at A Sacred Journey, The Other Journal, the Godspace writing community, and the Waymarkers Journal.

-Her husband Joel DeJong, four children, ten chickens, medicinal and herb garden, and yard—a Certified Wildlife Habitat—keep her busy when her pen does not.
+Her husband Joel DeJong, four children, ten chickens (and a duck!), medicinal and herb garden, and yard—a Certified Wildlife Habitat—keep her busy when her pen does not.